JD-accounts/oxygenna/docs/src/templates/pages/customisation/modules.md

 To create your own module just make a copy of this folder and rename it to your new module name.

-After that rename the module to your new module name and then add it to app.js
+After that rename the module to your new module name and then add it to the dependencies in app.module.js